Yavatmal: Climate

-This city has a tropical climate.
+This city has a tropical savannah climate.
 The Köppen-Geiger climate classification is Aw.
 In Yavatmal, the average annual temperature is 26.8 °C. The rainfall here averages 946 mm.

 Economy

 During British rule, Yavatmal city was classified as a hill station.
 Both cotton-ginning and pressing are carried on in Yavatmal, while the town is also the chief trading center in the district and connected by road with Dhamangaon station, 29 mi away.
 Major business establishments in Yavatmal include the Raymond UCO mill that produces denim fabrics for jeans.
 There are establishments related to the cotton, and textile industries.
 There is a 106 acre textile Special Economic Zone (SEZ) under construction while HLL Unilever has also decided to restart the plant they currently have in the city.
 Other local businesses in the town are dominated by the presence of agricultural supply facilities used by the nearby farming community.

-Banking services are available in the Yavatmal, Arni, Ner, Pusad, Digras, Ghatanji and Kelapur(Pandharkawada) and Wani areas.
+Banking services are available in the Yavatmal, Arni, Ner, Pusad, Digras, Ghatanji and Kelapur and Wani areas.